It’s never easy to learn a new language, but French isn’t as hard as it seems… although its grammar can be very confusing.

 Frantastique makes learning French online easy, but if you still want to know why it can get full of bread (see below), carry on.

 Why is French hard to learn?

-Many may find French hard to learn because of the complex grammar and other linguistic nuances that don’t exist in English, and especially for those who have never learned another Romance language such as Spanish or Portuguese.
+Many may find French hard to learn because of the complex grammar and other linguistic nuances that don’t exist in English, and especially for those who have never learned another European language (or more precisely, Roman language) such as Spanish or Portuguese.